openxla/stablehlo/docs/spec_draft.md

 ### Semantics

-Performs element-wise floor of `operand` tensor and produces a `result` tensor,
+Performs element-wise floor of `operand` tensor and produces a `result` tensor.
-         where floor of a floating-point value is defined as the largest integer less than or equal to the value.
 Implements the rounding to integral towards negative infinity operation from the IEEE-754 specification.

 ### Operands